Practice OPEN for in person sessions and also by phone + Skype

 I offer you a friendly, genuine, professional and very experienced & effective service.

 My interactive approach, is tailored to your individual needs to help you to: understand yourself and others more fully, work through pain and patterns, make the changes in your feelings and thinking and behaviour, which you want to make.
+My approach is holistic.

 Above all: I am human and talk with you in a warm, sensitive, compassionate and natural way.
 For me you are not a standard 'case', you are a unique person.
 I am here to help you, to access your own inner potential, to understand your life's lessons, to find your own answers and to experience deep contentment in living the life you know you could live.